Anthos Service Mesh security overview

 Automatic certificate and key rotation

 Using mTLS based on service identities makes it possible to encrypt all TCP communications and provides a more secure non-replayable credential for access control.
 One of the key challenges of using mTLS at scale is managing the keys and certificates for all target workloads.
-Anthos Service Mesh manages the rotation of mTLS keys and certificates for Anthos workloads without disrupting communications.
-This lets you configure smaller invalidation intervals, thus further reducing risk.
+Anthos Service Mesh takes care of rotating mTLS keys and certificates for Anthos workloads without disrupting communications.
+Configuration of smaller cert refresh intervals is possible to reduce risk.

 Anthos Service Mesh certificate authority (Mesh CA)